FelipeSenco/RockPaperScissors/README.md

 ===============================TurnContext.cs==================================

-In this namespace 2 Enumerators are defined to avoid typing erros: Choice and Result This class will handle the turns logic
+In this namespace 2 Enumerators are defined, Choice and Result, to avoid typing erros when checking conditions This class will handle the turns logic
 Properties: .player .playerChoice .computerChoice .turnResult .turnEndTime

 ------GetPlayerChoice()------
-This method will ask the user to input a choice of number, check if it is a valid choice Get the corresponding choice from the Choice enumerator store the choice at .playerChoice property
+This method will ask the user to input a choice of number, check if it is a valid choice Get the corresponding choice from the Choice enumerator Store the choice at .playerChoice property

 ------GetComputerChoice()------
 This method will generate a random index
-Get the choice from the Choice enumerator using the random index store the choice at .computerChoice property
+Get the choice from the Choice enumerator using the random index Store the choice at .computerChoice property

 ------GetTurnResult()------
 This method will check the turn winner based on the Game rules